 This is a positive outcome for you, the player.
-You now have a greater advantage than the house which makes it more likely that you will win this hand.
-At this stage it would be recommended to increase your bet if you have the chance to do so.
+Because of that, you now have a greater advantage than the house.
+Which makes it more likely that you will win this hand.

 The only way that you will get good at this is by practice.
 We recommend that you do this on a ‘play for fun’ table which won’t cost you anything.
 You can also use a deck of cards and count them one by one as you turn them over.
 Practice makes perfect!